This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

-Since 2015, we have been exhibiting at exhibitions in the UK every year, and when we visited the UK, we heard a story about this loom that made us feel a true connection to it.
+Since 2015, we have been exhibiting at exhibitions in the UK every year, and when we visited the UK, we heard a story about this loom that made us feel like we had a real connection to it.

 (Photo: Science Museum, National Museum of Science and Industry, UK)